About

-Jeremiah was an analyst at the RAND Corporation, where he was a core member of the RAND Center for Quality Policing.
+Prior to joining the Action Lab and SHIELD, Jeremiah was an analyst at the RAND Corporation, where he was a core member of the RAND Center for Quality Policing.
 He conducted research on criminal justice, diversity, and national security.
 He led studies on issues ranging from anti-gang initiatives to DNA databasing to an Iranian cult group.
-He served as the legal staffer for the Congressionally-mandated Military Leadership Diversity Commission, and he was a member of the RAND research team that helped end the military’s “Don’t Ask Don’t Tell” policy.

 Jeremiah was an attorney at the U.S. Department of Justice, hired in the Attorney General’s Honors Graduate Program.
 He worked in the Civil Division, Federal Programs Branch, representing the United States in constitutional, foreign affairs, and administrative litigation in federal and state courts.
 After graduating from law school, he was a law clerk for Judge W. Eugene Davis on the U.S. Court of Appeals for the Fifth Circuit in Lafayette, Louisiana.